CH-Earth/CWARHM/README.md

 ### 0_controlFiles
 Contains control files in which the user can specify folder locations for data downloads, model setting files and model simulations.
 Scripts in the `summaWorkflow_public` repository will look for the file 'control_active.txt' by default.

+### 1_folderPrep
+Contains code to set up the basic folder structure in the data directory specified in the control file.
+In particular, this generates the folders where shapefiles of the catchment(s) and river network need to go.

+### 2_install
+Contains scripts that create local clones of the SUMMA and mizuRoute GitHub repositories.
+Also contains scripts that show how both were compiled on the Unviersity of Saskatchewan's HPC cluster "Copernicus".